A step-by-step tutorial on propagating succulents from leaves! See how to grow more succulents from the ones you already own!

 When I was researching succulents I kept reading how easy they were to take care of and how easy they were to propagate.
 While I’m sure they are much easier to propagate than a number of plants, doing so in the Utah climate has proved to be a bit of a challenge for me.
 It it totally doable though!

 How to take a cutting

-The species of succulent will determine what kind of cutting you can do.
-For example, the echeverias can be propagated with either via a leaf or a cutting.
-I’ve been using leafs for these so I’ll tell you how I’ve done that.
+The genus and species of succulent will determine what kind of cutting you can do.
+For example, most tender Sedums and some Echeverias can be propagated with either via a leaf or a cutting.
+I’ve been using leaves for these so I’ll tell you how I’ve done that.

 I had a few that ripped off just before the stem and all of those died.
 So, try to get all the way to the stem.
 It helps if you can see the end of the leaf as you are pulling it off.

 Once you have leaf or cutting

 If you don’t let the end of the cutting scab over it will absorb too much water and will die when you water it.
 If the cutting starts to shrivel up a little that is ok, but you want to start watering it before that happens to much.

 Watering the cutting

 While full grown succulents don’t need to be constantly watered, the cuttings do.
 That said, too much water will cause them to turn orangey-brown and die.

 So, what I have found works best for the leaves is to set them on top of the soil (the end really won’t even be touching the soil at all) and water them when the soil is dry.
 I use a spray bottle to get the top of the soil wet.

 On the other hand, the actual cuttings do need to go in the ground.
-Since they already look like a plant they just need to grow roots so into the ground they go!
-Same with the leaves though, you’ll want to water them when you see the soil is dry.
+Since they are almost a full grown succulent already, they just need to grow roots so into the ground they go!

 Here is a little photo timeline of the first cuttings I did:

-Out to dry
+Out to Dry

 Just so you know, more than half of the first batch didn’t make it.
 There are also some that haven’t grown as much and some that just have a bunch of roots, no leaves.
 So they aren’t all the same and you will lose some!